openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `nonce_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Nonce Endpoint, as defined in (#nonce-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Nonce Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Deferred Credential Endpoint, as defined in (#deferred-credential-issuance).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.
 * `notification_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Notification Endpoint, as defined in (#notification-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Notification Endpoint.
 * `credential_response_encryption`: OPTIONAL.
-Object containing information about whether the Credential Issuer supports encryption of the Credential Credential Response on top of TLS.
+Object containing information about whether the Credential Issuer supports encryption of the Credential Response on top of TLS.
   * `alg_values_supported`: REQUIRED.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential Endpoint to encode the Credential Response in a JWT [@!RFC7519].
   * `enc_values_supported`: REQUIRED.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential Endpoint to encode the Credential Response in a JWT [@!RFC7519].
   * `encryption_required`: REQUIRED.
 Boolean value specifying whether the Credential Issuer requires the additional encryption on top of TLS for the Credential Response.
 If the value is `true`, the Credential Issuer requires encryption for every Credential Response and therefore the Wallet MUST provide encryption keys in the Credential Request.
-If the value is `false`, the Wallet MAY chose whether it provides encryption keys or not.
+If the value is `false`, the Wallet MAY choose whether it provides encryption keys or not.
 * `batch_credential_issuance`: OPTIONAL.
 Object containing information about the Credential Issuer's supports for batch issuance of Credentials on the Credential Endpoint.
 The presence of this parameter means that the issuer supports the `proofs` parameter in the Credential Request so can issue more than one Verifiable Credential for the same Credential Dataset in a single request/response.
   * `batch_size`: REQUIRED.
 Integer value specifying the maximum array size for the `proofs` parameter in a Credential Request.
 * `signed_metadata`: OPTIONAL.
 String that is a signed JWT.
 This JWT contains Credential Issuer metadata parameters as claims.
 The signed metadata MUST be secured using JSON Web Signature (JWS) [@!RFC7515] and MUST contain an `iat` (Issued At) claim, an `iss` (Issuer) claim denoting the party attesting to the claims in the signed metadata, and `sub` (Subject) claim matching the Credential Issuer identifier.
 If the Wallet supports signed metadata, metadata values conveyed in the signed JWT MUST take precedence over the corresponding values conveyed using plain JSON elements.
 If the Credential Issuer wants to enforce use of signed metadata, it omits the respective metadata parameters from the unsigned part of the Credential Issuer metadata.
 A `signed_metadata` metadata value MUST NOT appear as a claim in the JWT.
 The Wallet MUST establish trust in the signer of the metadata, and obtain the keys to validate the signature before processing the metadata.
 The concrete mechanism how to do that is out of scope of this specification and MAY be defined in the profiles of this specification.